siddhant-vij/Health-Fitness-Tracker/README.md

 # Health & Fitness Tracker

-Python-based application designed to help users monitor and analyze their nutrition and workout routines.
+Python-based backend designed to help users monitor and analyze their nutrition and workout routines.
 Utilizing natural language processing through Nutritionix's APIs, it simplifies the logging of meals and exercises.
-The app features a user-friendly Tkinter GUI, making health tracking accessible to everyone.
+This app makes health tracking accessible to everyone.

 ## Table of Contents
 1. [Features](#features)